 Find More Watercooler Picks

-As her star rose, Oprah elevated and anointed newsmakers, easing them into an intimate and difficult conversations like a calm, sage therapist.
-When she got her own network, OWN, in 2011, the talk show was over it, and we lost our collective “hearth.”
+As her star rose, Oprah elevated and anointed newsmakers, fostering intimate and difficult conversations like a calm, sage therapist.
+When she got her own network, OWN, in 2011, the talk show was over, and we lost our collective “hearth.”

 During the pandemic, amidst escalating racial tensions, she returned to what she did best, and Apple TV’s The Oprah Conversation was born.

 At a time when Twitter mobs pounce and polarize people on complex issues, The Oprah Conversation brings much-needed perspective, nuance, and dialogue.
-Her wide ranging guests represent the issues of the day, and they save their best revelations for their sit down with “the Queen of All Media,” speaking honestly about hot-button topics, shedding new light and provoking more reasoned debate.
+Her wide ranging guests represent the issues of the day, and they save their best revelations for their sit down with “the Queen of All Media,” speaking honestly about fraught issues, shedding new light and fostering more reasoned debate.

 A timely, much-needed series that combines raw honesty with the guidance only Oprah can bring, offering a road map for how to respond — and how to move forward.

 Yourself, your quarantining mates, and your friends/colleagues/relatives with different backgrounds.
 The show is meant to spark ongoing dialogue.